virtuallyconnecting/vc/CODE_OF_CONDUCT.md

 Following the licenses of works from which this Code of Conduct was adapted, it is distributed under a [Creative Commons Attribution-ShareAlike license](http://creativecommons.org/licenses/by-sa/3.0/).

-Portions of this Code of Conduct were inspired by and/or adapted directly from the [Joint Roadmap for Open Science Tool's Code of Conduct](https://github.com/OpenScienceRoadmap/jrost/blob/master/CODE_OF_CONDUCT.md), the [http://citizencodeofconduct.org/](http://citizencodeofconduct.org/), the [Django Code of Conduct](https://www.djangoproject.com/conduct/), the [Geek Feminism Anti-Harassment Policy](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy), the [eLife 2018 Sprint Code of Conduct](https://elifesciences.org/events/c40798c3/elife-innovation-sprint-2018?utm_source=sprint-IE&utm_medium=website&utm_campaign=sprint-2018), and the [OpenCon 2017 Code of Conduct](http://www.opencon2017.org/code_of_conduct).
+Portions of this Code of Conduct were inspired by and/or adapted directly from the [Joint Roadmap for Open Science Tool's Code of Conduct](https://github.com/OpenScienceRoadmap/jrost/blob/master/CODE_OF_CONDUCT.md), the [Citizen Code of Conduct](http://citizencodeofconduct.org/), the [Django Code of Conduct](https://www.djangoproject.com/conduct/), the [Geek Feminism Anti-Harassment Policy](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy), the [eLife 2018 Sprint Code of Conduct](https://elifesciences.org/events/c40798c3/elife-innovation-sprint-2018?utm_source=sprint-IE&utm_medium=website&utm_campaign=sprint-2018), and the [OpenCon 2017 Code of Conduct](http://www.opencon2017.org/code_of_conduct).